bettinasosa/bettinasosa/README.md

 - 👋 Hi, I’m @bettinasosa
-- 👀 I’m interested in DLTs, digital identity management and ML
+- 👀 I’m interested in DLTs, quant finance and ML
-- 🌱 I’m currently working @Catapult as a founding full stack software engineer
+- 🌱 I’m currently working @Catapult as a founding software engineer creating a platform for digital asset traders
 - 💞️ I’m looking to collaborate to work on projects related with AI
 - 📫 How to reach me bettinasosarohl@gmail.com